Miki-AG/ng-md-gae-firebase-boilerplate/README.md

     - Use project ID, it must exists in your console (https://console.cloud.google.com), if it does not exists, create it beforehand.
 - To deploy the app
     `gcloud app deploy`

+## Google Analytics
+Google Analytics works out of the box.
+Just simply add your GA Tracking ID to your production environment file.